act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

     - Carlos Duarte
   images:
     - Letter posted from Dulverton (Somerset, England) to Bristol (England) in 1894.
 Released into the public domain by Adrian Pingstone.
+    - Times Square image released into the public domain by (WT-shared) Ypsilonatshared at wts wikivoyage.
 ---

 ## Applicability

-This rule applies to any HTML element that is [visible][] and not [marked as decorative][] for which one of the following is true:
+This rule applies to any [visible][] [embedded image][] that is not [marked as decorative][].

-- the element is an `img` element where at least one of the [image sources][] in its [source set][] does not reference an SVG document; or
-- the element is an `input` element with a `type` [attribute value][] of `image` and its `src` [attribute value][] does not reference an SVG document; or
-- the element has a [computed][] [`background-image`][background-image] CSS property with at least one [`image`][css-image] that is a [url reference][url-reference] that does not reference an SVG document.

 ## Expectation

+For each of the image resources referenced by the [image sources][] of the test target, any of the following is true:

+- the image resource does not contain text expressing anything in a [human language][]; or
+- the text in the image resource is not the most significant visual content; or
-For each test target, each of the image resources referenced by its [image sources][] that do not reference an SVG document either does not contain text expressing anything in a [human language][] or it is [essential][] that the text is rendered with that specific presentation.
+- it is [essential][] that the text in the image resource is rendered with that specific presentation.

 ## Assumptions

-The text is the most significant content in the image.
-If there is text in the image, but it is not the most significant content, this rule might fail but the success criterion might still be satisfied.
+_There are currently no assumptions_

 ## Accessibility Support

 _No accessibility support issues known._

 ## Background

-This rule does not consider SVG documents in its applicability because graphically inserted text using the SVG `text` element allows a user to set font family, size and color and the background color of the text, which is what [SC 1.4.5][sc1.4.5] requires.

 This rule is designed specifically for [SC 1.4.5 Images of Text][sc1.4.5] which includes exceptions to the images it applies to.
 [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] does not consider any exceptions.
 Therefore, some images that are inapplicable for this rule can be applicable to [SC 1.4.9 Images of Text (No Exception)][sc1.4.9].